Meet Arizona Agriculture's Clyde Sharp Family

 2/10/2015

-By Julie Murphree, Arizona Farm Bureau: Arizona Farm Bureau’s most recent Farmer of the Year recipient, Clyde Sharp will tell you he didn’t set out to do the farming he’s doing; in
+By Julie Murphree, Arizona Farm Bureau: Arizona Farm Bureau’s most recent Farmer of the Year recipient, Clyde Sharp will tell you he didn’t set out to do the farming he’s doing; in fact he started out as a dairy farmer.
+Today, Clyde and his brother, David, farm in Yuma County.

 An interview with Clyde Sharp, cotton, wheat, alfalfa and produce farmer from Yuma, County.